 762. Are taller women more successful?

 763. Extraordinary women of the Medieval and Renaissance World.

 765. First ladies.

-The major role of police is to protect people, keep order and investigate crimes.
+The major role of the police is to protect people, keep order, and investigate crimes.
 It becomes more and more complicated to keep everything in order, so a profession of a policeman is a huge responsibility.
 There are many good topics that discover this thought.
 You will find some of them below.

 766. Police brutality: this is for people, who are interested in human rights issues.